Revisiting Jurgen Klopp’s first 10 signings as Liverpool manager

 Virgil van Dijk’s arrival in January 2018 saw the Estonia international fall down the pecking order, and he joined Serie A Cagliari in search of regular first-team football.

-He’s still playing at the age of 37, back in his home country for Paide Linnameeskond.
+He last played back in his home country for Paide Linnameeskond.

 Yet another goalkeeper…